DELOS IS AN INDEPENDANT ARBITRATION INSTITUTION THAT PROVIDES AN INNOVATIVE APPROACH TO COMMERCIAL DISPUTE RESOLUTION

 Florian GRISEL is a co-Founder of Delos and a member of the Delos Arbitration Consultative Committee.
 He is also a Research Fellow at the Centre national de la recherche scientifique (Paris, France) and a Reader in Transnational Law at King's College London.
 A national of France, Florian has gained extensive experience in international business law in the last ten years, focusing on commercial and investment arbitration both as an academic and as a practitioner.
 He is an attorney at the New York Bar and the Paris Bar, and holds degrees from Sciences po Paris (M.A.), Columbia University (M.P.A.), Yale Law School (LL.M.) and the Sorbonne (LL.M., Ph.D).
 He has practiced international arbitration in leading law firms based in Geneva (Levy Kaufmann-Kohler) and Paris (Dechert LLP), and has worked for the World Bank (International Centre for Settlement of Investment Disputes) in Washington, DC.
 In these different capacities, he has been involved in arbitration cases arising in various industries (oil & gas, military procurement, telecommunications, luxury, construction, mining, etc...) and many jurisdictions all over the world (Europe, Americas, Asia, Middle East, Africa).
 He has authored two books (L'arbitrage international ou le droit contre l'ordre juridique (LGDJ), The Evolution of International Arbitration (Oxford University Press)) and many articles on international business law.
 He is listed among the Future Leaders of Arbitration by Who's Who Legal and also sits as a board member of a major robotics fund.

-Alejandra LAPUNZINA VERONELLI is a Manager at Delos.
-Alejandra is an associate at an international arbitration boutique in Paris.
-She works on both international commercial and international investment arbitration cases in English, Spanish and French.
+Alejandra LAPUNZINA VERONELLI is Deputy Editor of the Delos Guide to Arbitration Places (GAP).
+Alejandra is an in-house counsel formerly associate at an international arbitration boutique in Paris.
+Her practice includes both international commercial and international investment arbitration in English, Spanish and French.
 She has trained at leading law firms and boutiques in Paris and Buenos Aires and worked as a teaching assistant in International Economic Law at Paris 1 Panthéon-Sorbonne.
 She holds a Masters’ degree in Global Business Law and Governance from the University of Paris 1 Panthéon-Sorbonne, Columbia Law School and the Ecole de Droit de Sciences Po, and is admitted to the Paris Bar.
 Follow on LinkedIn.

 Maria POLÁKOVÁ is a member of the Delos-Y Committee.
 Maria is a Partner with Squire Patton Boggs, Prague, after having previously worked with the firm’s International Dispute Resolution team in London.
 Her primary practice focuses on investor-state and international commercial arbitration.
 She has been involved in a number of major investment cases in which the firm successfully defended sovereign states against foreign investors’ claims, including ECE v.
 Czech Republic, Eurogas & Belmont v.
 Slovak Republic or ACP Axos Capital v.
 Kosovo.
 Maria served as a co-chair of the Young International Council for Commercial Arbitration (Young ICCA) in 2013 and 2014 and subsequently served as a member of the organization's advisory board.
 A native Slovak speaker, Maria is a member of the Czech Bar and speaks Czech, English and French fluently.
 Follow on LinkedIn.

 Hafez R VIRJEE is the President and a co-Founder of Delos.
-Mr Virjee also serves as arbitrator and counsel.
-Mr Virjee advises on international dispute resolution and legal risk management and specialises in international commercial arbitration; his clients have spanned the range of private equity firms, tech start-ups, industrial concerns, listed companies, State entities and treaty organisations.
-Mr Virjee has acted in disputes across a wide range of sectors and relationships, including shareholder agreements, joint-ventures, agency, M&A, telecommunications, tech, energy, pharmaceutical, construction and military.
-Mr Virjee practises as a solicitor of England & Wales on an independent basis, and is also qualified in France.
+Hafez also serves as an independent arbitrator at Virjee Arbitration.
+He previously acted mainly as counsel.
+His clients have spanned the range of listed companies, private equity firms, tech start-ups, industrial concerns, State entities and treaty organisations, in disputes across a wide range of sectors and relationships, including shareholder agreements, joint-ventures, agency, M&A, telecommunications, tech, energy, pharmaceutical, construction and defence.
+Hafez is a solicitor of England & Wales and also qualified in France.
 He was previously at Dechert in Paris (with a secondment to Dubai in 2015) and prior to that at Freshfields Bruckhaus Deringer in London.
+He co-edits the Delos Guide to Arbitration Places (GAP) and regularly writes and speaks on international arbitration and legal risk management.
 He holds degrees from the University of Cambridge (M.A.), the Université Paris II – Panthéon-Assas (Maîtrise) and the University of California – Berkeley (LL.M.).
 He is listed among the Future Leaders of Arbitration by Who's Who Legal.
 Follow on LinkedIn.